Juul/notdhcpserver/README.md

 Immediate:

-* Support receiving ssl key
-* Make it send ACK
+* Make it send triple ACK
 * Deal with network byte order vs host byte order
 * Checksum verification
 * Add timeout so it abandons an incoming message if no data is received for a long time